 MBL LB is prudentially regulated by its home regulator, APRA.
-However, certain PRA provisions, applicable to third country branches in the U.K., do apply to MBL LB.
+However, certain PRA provisions, applicable to third country branches in the U.K., would apply to MBL LB.

 The FCA introduced a prudential regime for investment firms that it prudentially regulates (the Investment Firm Prudential Regime, "IFPR") with a view to reduce the potential harm to consumers and markets and capture the vulnerabilities and risks specific to these firms.
 The IFPR came into force on January 1, 2022, subject to certain transitional provisions.
-Firms within scope of the IFPR are either classed as a "small and non-interconnected" ("SNI") firm or not (a "non SNI") based on whether the activities that they conduct satisfy certain thresholds.
-SNI firms are prohibited from carrying out activities that are deemed to carry the greatest potential to harm customers (e.g., holding client money or safeguarding client assets) and restricted in the manner in which they undertake other activities (e.g., dealing on own account or underwriting).
-SNI firms are prohibited from carrying out any activities on such a scale that the FCA considers would cause significant harm to customers or the markets in which such firms operate.
+Firms within scope of the IFPR are either classed as a "small and non-interconnected" ("SNP") firm or not (a "non-SNP") based on whether the activities that they conduct satisfy certain thresholds.

-In a similar manner to the EU's Regulation (EU) 2019/2033 (the "IFR") and Directive (EU) 2019/2034 (the "IFD"), the IFPR introduced a new approach to calculating capital requirements, the "K factors".
+Similar to the EU's Regulation (EU) 2019/2033 (the Investment Firms Regulation or "IFR") and Directive (EU) 2019/2034 (the Investment Firms Directive or "IFD"), the IFPR introduced a new approach to calculating capital requirements (the "K-factors").
 The K-factor capital requirements are a mixture of activity- and exposure-based requirements.
 The K-factors that apply to an FCA MiFID investment firm depend on the investment services and activities that it undertakes.
 The IFPR also introduced (a) new rules on prudential consolidation, liquidity and concentration risk that apply to investment firms and their groups; (b) a new approach to the process for assessing the adequacy of internal capital at a firm; (c) new requirements on internal governance and remuneration policies; and (d) new reporting and disclosure requirements.
 The extent to which these requirements impact investment firms depends on their classification which can change over time depending upon the activities and size of a firm's business.

-MCEL and MIMEL are subject to the IFPR as is MIRAEL (as an alternative investment fund manager with top-up permissions to undertake certain investment services) and they are classified as non SNI firms.
+MCEL and MIMEL are subject to the IFPR as is MIRAEL (as an alternative investment fund manager ("AIFM") with top-up permissions to undertake certain investment services) and they are classified as non-SNI firms.
 The changes required as part of the implementation of the IFPR have been effected through a regulatory change program for the entities within scope of the regime.
-Ongoing monitoring of thresholds and compliance is now required as this new regime, and the FCA's expectations around it, develops.
+Ongoing monitoring of thresholds and compliance with the regime, and the FCA's expectations around it, continues.

-A liquidity contingency plan is maintained for MGL and MBL which considers the consolidated liquidity requirements of the MGL Group (including but not limited to MBL LB and other subsidiaries).
-In addition, MCEL, MIRAEL and MIMEL maintain their own liquidity contingency plans.
-See section 5.1 of our 2023 Fiscal Year Management Discussion and Analysis Report.
+A liquidity contingency plan is maintained for MGL and a liquidity contingency plan is maintained for MBL which considers the consolidated liquidity requirements of the MGL Group (including but not limited to MBL LB and other subsidiaries).
+In addition, certain subsidiary entities maintain their own liquidity contingency plans where it is deemed necessary.
+See section 5.1 of our 2024 Fiscal Year Management Discussion and Analysis Report.